Cat & Dog Surgeries in Marinette

 For pet owners, there are few things more stressful than having to put their beloved companion through surgery; we understand how difficult it can be to make that choice.
 Here at our AAHA-accredited animal hospital in Marinette, we believe in educating our clients and talking them through the process to put their minds at ease.
-Pet surgery doesn’t have to be a nerve-racking experience, and with our state-of-the-art equipment and exceptional veterinary team, you can rest assured that your four-legged family member is in good hands.
+Cat and dog surgeries don’t have to be nerve-racking experiences, and with our state-of-the-art equipment and exceptional veterinary team, you can rest assured that your four-legged family member is in good hands.

 At Town & Country Veterinary Clinic, we utilize only the most advanced and reliable tools to provide our patients with outstanding care.
 We perform a variety of soft-tissue surgeries and orthopedic surgeries, and utilize our CO2 surgical laser in certain procedures to reduce pain and bleeding in delicate areas.

 From the routine spay and neuter to more complex procedures, there is very little our medical team in Marinette can’t do to meet your pet’s surgery needs.
 Below, our list of surgeries includes, but is not limited to:

 - Exploratory surgery